cyanoei/duke-team/docs/ppp.md

 ---
 ## Summary of contributions

 This section summarises contributions I made to Eggventory.
-My individual feature is the of Minimum Required Quantity feature.
+My individual enhancement is the Minimum Required Quantity feature.
 This relied upon the development of the shared Loans feature, which I made significant contributions to.

 ### **Individual Feature: Minimum required quantity**
 **What it does**: Allows users to specify a minimum required quantity of a stock.
 This the minimum amount of the stock that the inventory intends to have on hand at any given time.
 Eggventory will warn users if the stock quantity has fallen below the minimum.
 Users can also generate a list detailing the amount of stocks they need to purchase to meet the respective minimum quantities.